i10416/site/docs/hello-laika/README.md

 ## Motivation

 I used to use Gatsby + Typescript for my websites.
 However, do I really need clumsy Webpack build pipeline, hacky MDX template and even GraphQL for simple personal website?
-No. That's why I use [Laika](http://planet42.github.io/Laika/), which is an extensible markup converter with some useful tools written in **Scala**, because I'm tired of JavaScript and love elegance and type safety of Scala.
+No. That's why I use [Laika](http://planet42.github.io/Laika/), which is an extensible markup converter with some useful tools written in **Scala**.
+I'm tired of JavaScript and love elegance and type safety of Scala.
 Good bye dirty JS solutions :)

 ## About Laika

-Laika is a library for markup conversion libraries created and maintained by [Jens Halm](https://github.com/jenshalm).
+Laika is a library for markup conversion created and maintained by [Jens Halm](https://github.com/jenshalm).
 It is similar to Pandoc in Haskell in terms of markup conversion and Jykell in Ruby in terms of static site generation.
 It provides essential features (e.g. abstract file tree, pluggable interfaces) for building markup conversion libraries.

-It is written in purely functional style using cats-effect with famous Tagless-Final pattern, so it is theoretically possible to switch effect libraries from one to another.
+It is written in purely functional style using cats-effect with Tagless-Final pattern, so it is possible to switch effect libraries from one to another though I didn't try it.

 You can programatically manupulate contents in input directories using abstract file tree.
-You can regard this feature as functionality Gatsby provides via GraphQL.
+This is the equivalent to what Gatsby provides via GraphQL.

 For example, the following code snippet shows how to mount local file at `./src/theme.css` to `/css/theme.css` in virtual tree.